Montague Island lighthouse, Narooma, New South Wales © Destination NSW

 The best place to reconnect with family and friends is around the kitchen table, and there is more than enough room in Dairy Flat Farm’s kitchen for the whole tribe to pull up a seat.
 This six-room lodge, just outside the Victorian spa town of Daylesford, is run by the team from the acclaimed Lake House restaurant and hotel, which sources much of its fresh produce from the farm’s orchards, olive groves and gardens.
 They will even cook up a country-style breakfast for you every morning, including fresh bread baked at the Dairy Flat Bake House.
 The sprawling property offers plenty of room to spread out; catch up on each other’s lives and share news as you stroll through the extensive gardens or warm yourselves by the fire pit.

-- How to experience it: Spend your days exploring the grounds or head further afield with one of their electric bikes.
+How to experience it: Spend your days exploring the grounds or head further afield with one of their electric bikes.
 Daylesford is known for its abundance of spas and fantastic wineries.
-You can also book in for a workshop and leave an expert beekeper or sourdough baker.
+You can also book in for a workshop and leave an expert beekeeper or sourdough baker.

 Enjoy the remote feeling of an island getaway